-Sumo Australia Limited (Sumo), together with its controlled entities (the Sumo Group) is an Australian-owned and operated utilities retailer based in Melbourne.
-Given its turnover of more than \$100 million during the Reporting Period, Sumo has an obligation to report under the Modern Slavery Act 2018 (Cth) (Modern Slavery Act).
+Sumo Australia Limited (SAL), together with its controlled entities (Sumo, or the Sumo Group) is an Australian-owned and operated utilities retailer based in Melbourne.
+Sumo Power Pty Ltd (Sumo Power) is a whollyowned subsidiary of SAL, and operates an electricity retail business.
+Given their consolidated turnover of more than \$100 million during the Reporting Period, both SAL and Sumo Power have an obligation to report under the Modern Slavery Act 2018 (Cth) (Modern Slavery Act).